 The more blood Vitamin D a person has, the lesser their probability of contracting a disease such as cancer or diabetes; suffering from a fracture or a heart attack.
 Though many nutrients have such associations, there is no other that affects the human body in such a fundamental way.
 Vitamin D is special for one more reason, too, but we'll come to that later.
 You're probably now asking yourself the question of why should we care?

-The 95th percentile column is the one that interests us the most; it lists the blood amounts of Vitamin D that 95% of people in a certain country do not reach (values will be rounded, to make it easier to read).
+column is the one that interests us the most; it lists the blood amounts of Vitamin D that 95% of people in a certain country do not reach (values will be rounded, to make it easier to read).
 The reason we're looking at it and not the average is because it allows us to find the best case scenario.
 If even the "best" is terrible, then the better ones will be even worse.
 And so - in 15 studies and 16 different countries, the highest "best" result reached was the Netherlands' 104 nmol/L (or about 42 ng/ml).
 Meaning everyone there fails to maximally prevent various cancers and diabetes.
 But - since the average in even that "best" study is only 65.3 nmol/L (or 26 ng/ml) - many of the participants fail to even prevent heart attacks or fractures - not just diabetes and cancers.
 All other countries fare worse - and some much worse.
 Germany or the UK - for example - don't even pretend to be healthy, getting absolutely ravaged by all the listed diseases, and sometimes even rickets with their sub 20 ng/ml averages.

-As the disease incidence chart showed us, the blood level of Vitamin D that prevents all of the listed diseases is 54 ng/ml or 135 nmol/L. Something none of the European countries come even close to reaching.
-For the 5% of remaining people that have more Vitamin D levels than listed in the 95th percentile column, it is doubtful they gain the 13 ng/ml required to reach sufficiency.
+column, it is doubtful they gain the 13 ng/ml required to reach sufficiency.
 And that's considering only the best case scenario - the Netherlands study.
 In other countries, those outliers would need like 20 ng/ml more.
 Therefore, we can safely say that everyone living in Europe is deficient.
-Note: some evidence actually shows that other diseases might require even higher Vit D levels, but we will stick to these for now - since even they are enough to prove our point.
+Note: some evidence actually shows that other diseases might require even higher Vit D levels, but we will stick to these for now - since they alone are enough to prove our point.
 What about other regions?
 It turns out that it's not just Europe that's deficient, but the entire world.
-I suspected it all along but I did not have good data proving it at first, but now I found it.
+I suspected it all along but I did not have good data proving it at first, but now I found it (local).
 Look at the data from North America:

 There is one study - Overton and Basu (1999) - with a 122 nmol/L (49 ng/dl) Vit D average, which is really good.
 Kind of a low sample size and it's in the summer, meaning the level will be falling later.
 But okay, we'll accept it as a study which shows that at least some people in Canada are almost at the optimal level (though still failing to prevent multiple sclerosis and type 1 diabetes completely).
 The rest of the studies fare terribly though, as expected.
 Looking at the ES (95% CI) column again, we can see that the second best study is Stein et al. (2006) in which 95% of people have a Vitamin D value lesser than 98 nmol/L (39 ng/dl).
 Notice how there are way more participants there, and it's based on levels from the entire year - so it's more reliable.
 In addition to the already mentioned, we can add many cancers to the list of diseases it fails to cover.
 And that's the second best!
 The third best is Dawson-Hughes et al. (1997) where 95% of people have Vitamin D levels lesser than 82 nmol/L (33 ng/dl).
 Adding worse performance against fractures and many cancers.
 After that, we reach into joke territory with most studies showing values of <72 nmol/L (29 ng/dl) and some even under 60 - where we can add, for example, heart attacks to the list of vulnerabilities.
 The worst cases - those 49 nmol/L average ones - even fail to completely prevent rickets.
 Clearly the North American region won't be our savior.
 Let's try Asia+New Zealand then: